-With 5 Gb/s signaling and long host channels and cables this results in a closed eye at the receiver requiring equalization.
+With 5 Gb/s signaling and long channels and cables this results in a closed eye at the receiver requiring equalization.
 Test specification developers define the requirements of a channel that will enable testing to worst case conditions, but practical enough for engineers to design and manufacture products in a cost-effective and efficient manner.
 After the channel model and budget are created they are validated to ensure actual physical layer performance matches expected results.
 Software simulation tools provide many degrees of freedom and allow for quick modeling and corner case testing.
 However at some point the model has to be produced into a physical channel for verification.
 Usually a reference design is fabricated on a PCB that provides similar electrical characteristics to the specification.

 An alternative method to creating a channel model in hardware is to convert the model into a differential S-Parameter file and convolve the channel, including magnitude and phase effects, with the signal generator's test pattern.
 This method allows the engineer to drive the device under test with specific channel requirements that are variable but also repeatable.
-There are software tools available, such as Tektronix SerialXpress and BERTScope BSAUSB3, which can automate complex signal generation for USB 3.0 receiver testing by integrating all impairments into one signal.
-Complex jitter components such as Ri, Si, ISI, custom SSC modulation profiles, ISI scaling with fine granularity (e.g. 12 vs. 12.1 inch PCB traces), and pre-emphasis can be added simultaneously to create complex channel models that are often seen in real world environments.
-Figure 23 & 24 show examples of USB3 Receiver Test Automation Tools for consistent pattern generation and device control.
+There are software tools available, such as Tektronix BERTScope BSAUSB3, which can automate complex signal generation for USB 3.1 receiver testing by integrating all impairments into one signal.
+Complex jitter components such as Rj, Sj, ISI, custom SSC modulation profiles and pre-emphasis can be added simultaneously to create complex channel models that are often seen in real world environments.
+Figure 22 show the USB3 Receiver Test Automation Tools for consistent pattern generation and device control.